-Let’s keep the nature and ecology vibrant!
-How to build houses for finch and cardinal birds?
 Are you an avid bird watcher?
 Or do you have a garden?
-If yes, you might have had the urge to have a birdhouse.
+You might have had the urge to have a birdhouse.
 A wooden birdhouse is one of the most decorative and eco-friendly things we can put in our gardens to liven things up.

 This content will focus on two beautiful birds—the Finch and the Cardinal.
 We will share with you what you need to know to build your customized birdhouses for them.
 We made these tips easy, but you can go for readymade bird houses if you find it too much work to build them yourself.